The advantages of studying in Germany

 Why study computer science in Saarbrücken?

-Saarland University regularly ranks among the top places in Germany to study computer science and was one of the very first German universities to offer undergraduate programs taught entirely in English.
+Saarland University regularly ranks among the top places in Germany to study computer science and is one of the very first German universities to offer undergraduate programs taught entirely in English.
 There are even more good reasons to study with us!

 „Saarland University offers an outstanding education in computer science at all levels: bachelor’s, master’s, doctorate.
 Moreover Saarbrücken is a fantastic place to live—I moved here more than 45 years ago and have always enjoyed living here.“